divijghose/firedrake/Firedrake-meeting-2024-10-09.md

 Not today.

+Nacime's PRs:

-Nacime's PRs (not sure how active he will be, so wait a bit)
+not sure how active he will be, so wait a bit.

 Reuben's PRs:

 [Fix voting algorithm](https://github.com/firedrakeproject/firedrake/pull/3293)

-Action Leo (with CW)
+Action LC (assisted by CW)

 [Correct transpose](https://github.com/firedrakeproject/firedrake/pull/3167)